An Honest Mistake

 "An Honest Mistake" is a song by American rock band the Bravery.
-It was released as their debut single and the lead single from their self-titled studio album on February 28, 2005.
+It was released as their debut single and the lead single from their self-titled studio album on January 31, 2005.
 The song peaked at number seven on the UK Singles Chart and number 33 on the Irish Singles Chart.

-"An Honest Mistake" was also featured on the soundtrack of the video games Burnout Revenge (as a remix) and MVP Baseball 2005; in MVP, the song is listed as "Honest Mistake".
-The song is also featured in the video game True Crime: New York City, in The O.C. season 2 finale "The Dearly Beloved" and in the CSI: NY season 2 episode "Youngblood".
-The song is playable on the UK version of the game SingStar Rocks!.
-It was also played in the Heroes episode "Orientation" in Season 4 and was featured in the 2011 film Detention, with a Grey's Anatomy episode named after it.

 Critical reception

 AllMusic writer MacKenzie Wilson said that the song "saunters like classic New Order with its dark-hued mechanical energy."
 Lost At Sea's Sarah Peters put the track alongside "Public Service Announcement" for showing the band's honed-in musicianship and knowledge of new wave, saying that when they "hit the airwaves, there shouldn't be too many listeners impressed by the band's amount of study - why analyze and appreciate when you could just dance?"
 Adam Moerder of Pitchfork Media found the track to be one of the few standouts on the record, calling it "one of the few sassy moments on the album, with Endicott mockingly singing in falsetto "Don't look at me that way/ It was an honest mistake."